Jerome Amos Jr.: Personal life

-Amos Jr. has a wife, Tina Harmon-Amos, and seven adult children.
+Amos Jr. has a wife, Tina Harmon-Amos.
+He has seven adult children – four sons and three daughters – and nineteen grandchildren.
 He resides in Waterloo.
 He has served as an adjunct instructor at Hawkeye Community College since 2013, and previously worked as a machinist at John Deere for 36 years.

 In 2019, Amos Jr. was fined $20 for failing to file his campaign finance report by the deadline while serving as a Waterloo City Council member.

 In 2023, Amos Jr. filed for chapter 13 bankruptcy, claiming $93,700 in liabilities, mainly mortgage, an auto loan and over $11,000 in tax debt.
 U.S. Bank had filed for foreclosure in May 2022.